 The Destruction of Buddhism in Kalmykia

 During the 1930s, Stalin destroyed all the khuruls in Kalmykia.
 The only one left partially standing is Khushud Khurul.
-During the Second World War, many, although not all Kalmyks fought on the side of Hitler against Stalin.
+During the Second World War, the territory of Kalmykia was occupied by German troops.
+Germans allowed some Orthodox churches and the Buddhist khurul to reopen.
+This was appreciated and some people fled with the Germans when the Soviet army returned.
 As a result, Stalin severely punished the Kalmyks in December 1943, by deporting them all to Siberia with only five minutes notice.
-They were only allowed to return in 1957, but then not to the entire Kalmykia, only a smaller portion of it to the west of the Volga.
+They were only allowed to return in 1957, but then not to the entire Kalmykia, only to a smaller portion of it to the west of the Volga River.
 Elista is now the center, not Astrakhan.

-Also after World War II, there were many Kalmyks in refugee camps in Munich for five years.
+Also after World War II, for five years there were many Kalmyks in refugee camps in Munich.
 It is unclear whether they were in Germany before this or not, but there is a Kalmyk Temple now in Munich.
 Through the efforts of the Church World Service and the Tolstoy Fund, about 700 were able to settle in Freewood Acres, New Jersey, USA, in 1951.
-They were led by Dilowa Hutukhtu and then the Kalmyk Geshe Wangyal.
+They were led by Mongolian Dilowa Khutugtu and then the Kalmyk Geshe Wangyal.
 This was the first group of Tibetan Buddhists in the USA, and many American scholars, such as Robert Thurman, Jeffrey Hopkins and myself, became acquainted with Tibetan Buddhism through Geshe Wangyal.
 The Kalmyks now have four temples in New Jersey.

 The Kalmyks are extremely interested in Buddhism and more starved for information about their own culture and the outside world than even the Buryats or Russians.
 The Kalmyk Institute of Social Studies of the USSR Academy of Sciences, the director of which is Dr. Petr Bitkeev, and the Abbot Tuwang Dorji are the official contacts for organizing anything formal with the Kalmyks.
 He is very enthusiastic about re-establishing the old traditions, and there appears to be closer co-operation between the scientific scholars of the academies and the Buddhists than in Buryatia.
 This is undoubtedly because the Buddhists are not established at all and have no tradition left.